paritytech/prdoc/README.md

 ## Usage

-    Define the list of all sub-commands
+    Definition of the cli flags and subcommands

     Usage: prdoc [OPTIONS] [COMMAND]